-The DBFM project consists of all work to be performed in connection with the construction of a new barrage lock and demolition of an existing lock system, including 30 years of maintenance.
+The design, build, finance and maintenance project consists of all work to be performed in connection with the construction of a new barrage lock and demolition of an existing lock system, including 30 years of maintenance.

 We provided due diligence and technical reports to support financial close and will now monitor construction in an ongoing role to help the project stay on programme and budget.
 Client is Keersluis Limmel Company, a consortium consisting of BESIX Group and Rebel group.

-This project builds on Mott MacDonald’s previous infrastructure experience in the Netherlands and Belgium, where we are one of the leading providers of technical advice having worked on over 20 PPP schemes.
+This project builds on our previous infrastructure experience in the Netherlands and Belgium, where we are one of the leading providers of technical advice having worked on over 20 PPP schemes.

 Hidde Siemonsma, Financial Manager to the SPC, said “Mott MacDonald did an excellent job on informing the lenders on the risk profile of the project.
 This was particularly challenging as the contractual project finance framework (including the amended DBFM Agreement) was first tested in the market on this pilot project for the Dutch DBFM lock projects program.
 As a result, we (the project company) were comfortable that the lenders had thorough understanding of the project and did not see major obstacles providing the debt financing.”